Trump takes to Truth Social on Easter Sunday to complain about White House egg roll

 “HAPPY EASTER TO ALL...
 INCLUDING THOSE MANY PEOPLE I COMPLETELY & TOTALLY DESPISE BECAUSE THEY WANT TO DESTROY AMERICA,” he wrote.

-President Biden marked the push for transgender rights with a statement recognising Trans Visibility Day on Friday that has immediately set off alarm bells on the far right.
+President Biden marked the push for transgender rights with a statement recognising Trans Visibility Day on Friday.

 GOP lawmaker makes false claim about ‘illegal invaders’ at airport — guess who it actually was...